Springtime Safety Tips

 Spring Cleaning

-Spring cleaning is a time-honored tradition in many households, but be sure to keep all cleaners and chemicals out of your pets’ way!
+Spring cleaning is a time-honored tradition in many households but be sure to keep all cleaners and chemicals out of your pets’ way!
 Almost all cleaning products, even all natural ones, contain chemicals that may be harmful to pets.
 The key to using them safely is to read and follow label directions for proper use and storage.
-Please visit our Poisonous Household Products page for more information.
+The ASPCA Animal Poison Control Center (APCC) has a full list of poisonous household products so you can be certain of the products you’re bringing into your home.

 Home Improvement 101